Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/8 - Migrations/README.md

-# Outcome - Migrations
+# Outcome 8- Migrations

-Skill Description
+## Skill Description
 ----------
-The Fellow will be able to use Migrations in Eloquent to evolve database schema over time.
+A person with this skill can use Migrations in their Laravel application to evolve database schema over time, and can use database seeds to access test data.

-Outputs
+## Outputs
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to create a Laravel application that makes use of migrations.
+Create a simple Laravel application that uses allows users to create, read, update, and delete (CRUD) using migrations on a set of test data.

 ----------
-## **Knowledge**
+## Knowledge

 | Knowledge Unit   |      Studied      | Memorized |